-Key Stage 3 (years 7-11)
+Key Stage 3 (years 7-9)

 Key Stage 4 (years 10-11)

-In addition, students will have the opportunity to participate in, and gain accredited awards in outdoor and adventurous activities such as sailing, mountain biking, kayaking, and indoor rock climbing and stand up paddle boarding.
+In addition, students will have the opportunity to participate in, and gain accredited awards in outdoor and adventurous activities such as sailing, mountain biking, kayaking, indoor rock climbing and stand up paddle boarding.

 The NCFE Level 1/2 Technical Award in Health and Fitness.